xbwei/Data-Mining-on-Social-Media/README.md

 GetTwitter
 ==========
-this tool will create a dbf table and download tweets by defined query into the dbf table.
+This tool will create a dbf table and download tweets by defined query into the dbf table.